-The scientific method used to conduct the LCA with expertise in Life Cycle Assessment (LCA) to study follows ISO standards 14040 and 14044 and best practice methodology.
-A panel of three independent experts in LCA studies and Food Waste peer-reviewed the study, ensuring transparency and external validation of the process and results.
+enlisted an independent sustainability agency with expertise in Life Cycle Assessment (LCA) to study follows ISO standards 14040 and 14044 and best practice methodology.
+A panel of three independent experts in LCA studies and Food work mean that, for the first time ever, we can draw scientific conclusions about the product carbon footprint of frozen foods compared to

 For each LCA, a Nomad Foods frozen product was compared with relevant alternatives, including readily made products and products to be prepared at home.
-For example, Nomad Foods' frozen garden peas were compared with canned, jarred, and fresh garden peas to provide an accurate LCA across alternative prod-The LCA results show that frozen food products uct options.
+For example, Nomad Foods' frozen garden peas were compared with canned, jarred, and fresh peas to provide an accurate LCA across alternative product options.
 Comparisons were made in a consistent methodological manner across the entire product lifecycle, from sourcing to consumer preparation, storage and waste.
-The scope and ambition of this study is further demonstrated by the scale of data collection, as large amounts of primary production data, as well as detailed food waste data from retailers and consumers. were included in the analysis.
+The scope and ambition of this study is further demonstrated by the scale of data collection, as large amounts of primary production data, as well as detailed food waste data from retailers and consumers, were included in the analysis.